Entity Matching

 • Analysts spent 15 hours weekly manually reconciling data

-After implementing our automated matching:
+After implementing our automated agentic matching:

 • Signal coverage increased by 47%